PayString/rfcs/src/spec/payid-easy-checkout.md

 In order to accomplish this, a merchant could provide a unique PayID containing the invoice identifier for each PayID Easy Checkout transaction.
 In this example, the merchant would first associate a payment address with the invoice ID, and would then redirect the payer to their wallet with the `receiverPayId` query parameter set to `pay-1045464$merchant.com`.
-When the merchant PayID Discovery Server receives a query for the address associated with that PayID, they could return the previously stored payment address.
+When the merchant PayID Server receives a query for the address associated with that PayID, they could return the previously stored payment address.
 When the merchant receives a payment to that address, they can then associate the layer 1 payment with the invoice.